Trivitt History, Family Crest & Coats of Arms

 Early Origins of the Trivitt family

-The surname Trivitt was first found in Somerset where they held a family seat.
-The Saxon influence of English history diminished after the Battle of Hastings in 1066.
-The language of the courts was French for the next three centuries and the Norman ambience prevailed.
-But Saxon surnames survived and the family name was first referenced in the year 1206 when Hugh Truet was recorded with estates in that shire.
+The surname Trivitt was first found in Somerset where one of the first records of the family was found in the year 1206 when Hugh Truet was recorded with estates in that shire.

 Spelling variations of this family name include: Trivett, Trivitt, Treavitt, Treavett, Trevitt, Trevett, Triffit, Trifitt, Triffitt, Tryvett and many more.

 Another 36 words (3 lines of text) are included under the topic Early Trivitt Notables in all our PDF Extended History products and printed products wherever possible.